Senior 22 min · March 06, 2026

 cp project_notes.txt my_project/project_notes.txt

-# Rename the original file by 'moving' it to the same location with a new name
+# Rename the original file by 'moving' it to the same location with a different name

 mv project_notes.txt project_notes_v1.txt